Persistent debt

 • If your account has been in persistent debt for three years, a recommended payment amount will start to feature on your monthly statements.

-By paying this amount each month, it will help you to repay your balance more quickly.
+The amount can vary each month and by paying this amount each month, it will help you to repay your balance more quickly.

-• If your account has been in persistent debt for three or more years, and you are not paying the recommended monthly payment, you may lose the ability to make further transactions with your credit card.
-This is to help you make progress with repaying your balance.
+• You will lose the ability to make further transactions if your account has been in persistent debt for three or more years, and you are not paying the recommended monthly payment.

 If you need your credit card for essential living expenses, contact us so we can find a way to help.